Coot Grant: Biography

 In 1926, Grant and Blind Blake recorded a selection of country blues songs.
 They were Blake's first recordings.

 Grant and Wilson's act, once a rival of Butterbeans and Susie, began to lose favor with the public by the mid-1930s, but they recorded more songs in 1938.
 Their only child, Bobby Wilson, was born in 1941.

 By 1946, Mezz Mezzrow had founded the King Jazz record label and engaged Grant and Wilson as songwriters.
 In that year, the association led to their final recording session, backed by a quintet including Bechet and Mezzrow.
 In December 1948, Record Changer magazine reported that Grant and Wilson had opened a new show in Newark, New Jersey, "an old time revue called 'Holiday in Blues.'"

 Wilson retired in ill health shortly thereafter, but Grant continued performing into the 1950s.
 In a May 1951 Record Changer magazine poll, she was listed in a roster of notable female vocalists, but she received fewer than five votes in the poll; the top spot went to Bessie Smith, who received 381 votes.
-In January 1953, one commentator observed that Grant and Wilson had moved from New York to Los Angeles and were in financial hardship.
+In January 1953, one commentator observed that Grant and Wilson had moved from New York City to Los Angeles and were in financial hardship.

 According to blues archivists Bob Eagle and Eric LeBlanc, Grant (Leola B. Johnson) died in Riverside County, California, in 1970, aged 77.

 Her entire recorded work, with and without Wilson, was issued in three volumes by Document Records in 1988.